AviatrixSystems/Docs/HowTos/copilot_reference_guide.rst

 Resources
 -----------
-The Resources page helps you understand the resource utilization levels in your appliances (to determine if you need to take necessary actions).
+The Resources page provides resource utilization levels about the virtual machine (instance) on which CoPilot runs as well as the storage allocated to the instance.

+**Disk Usage:**

+The size, used disk space, and free disk space of the attached root disk (volume).
+The bar chart shows used space in blue.

+The size, used disk space, and free disk space of the logical volume CoPilot created for storage.
+The bar chart shows used space in blue.
+Note: The logical volume information displays only if you deployed the Aviatrix CoPilot 1.5.1 image version from the marketplace.

+**CPU Usage:**

+The approximate total CPU usage of all processors.
+CoPilot fetches the current value at your specified refresh interval.
+The chart displays data for the last 20 intervals.

+**Memory Usage:**

+The amount of total memory used.
+CoPilot fetches the current value at your specified refresh interval.
+The chart displays data for the last 20 intervals.

 Licensing
 -----------
 This page provides functionality for viewing your current license key or releasing the license.

-If you plan to terminate your current instance of CoPilot and deploy a new instance using the same license key, release the CoPilot licence of the current instance first.
+If you plan to terminate your current instance of CoPilot and deploy a new instance using the same license key, copy the Customer ID of the current instance first and save it for reuse later, and then release the CoPilot license of the current instance.
 To release the license, click the RESET button.
+After you deploy the new instance of CoPilot, you will be prompted to enter the customer ID during initial setup.
+Re-enter the same customer ID you copied.

 Index Management
 -----------------